OliverStone01/Make-an-app-in-8-days-2025/lesson-4/lesson-4.md

 ### Chapter 2: Add Image Assets

 Download the images from the description of the video to get the image assets.
-Once downloaded, you can drag all 4 folders into xcode and it will respect the folders and keep them in the current order.
+Once downloaded, you can drag all 4 folders into Xcode and it will respect the folders and keep them in the current order.
 The images are also `SVG (Scalable Vector Graphics)` so that the images can be resized without causing any quality loss.

 -----